Death of James Conklin

-James Howard Conklin is a man whose body was found in 1994.
-His body remained unidentified for thirty years until the Othram genetics lab identified it in 2024.
+James Howard Conklin (b.
+1950 - last seen May, 1988) was an American man whose body was found in 1994 in rural southern Utah.
+His body remained unidentified for thirty years until the Othram genetics lab identified the subject, whose last known whereabouts were in Arizona in 1988.
+He died of blunt-force trauma, but the circumstances of his death and his reasons for being in Utah are uncertain.

 Discovery

-On February 6, 1994, hikers discovered a human skull in a crevice about a quarter mile south of State Road 89 near the town of Big Water, Kane County, Utah.
-The skull, found in a remote and rugged area, had been wedged into a rock crevice.
+On February 6, 1994, hikers discovered a human skull about a quarter mile south of State Road 89 near the town of Big Water, in Kane County, Utah.
+The skull had been wedged into a rock crevice in an isolated rural region.
 A subsequent search of the surrounding area revealed additional skeletal remains scattered by scavenging animals, along with several personal items.
-Investigators determined the man likely died around 1992, two years before the discovery.
+Investigators initially estimated the man died around 1985, but later revised this date to 1992, two years before the discovery of his remains.

 The skull exhibited signs of blunt force trauma, suggesting the victim was killed by a blow or stomp to the head.
 University of Utah anthropologist John McCullough demonstrated that the right side of the man’s face had been knocked loose from the skull as a result of the impact.
 Blood-soaked sand was found where the body had been dumped, further suggesting the individual may have died at that location.
+It was further speculated that the man's body had been dumped under a juniper tree before his remains were scattered by coyotes.

 Physical description

 The unidentified man was estimated to be between 30 and 55 years old at the time of his death.
 He was approximately 6 feet tall, with brown hair that had a touch of grey.
 McCullough also noted that the man had large bones and rugged facial features.
-Investigators speculated that the man may have had some Native American ancestry.
+Investigators believed his ethnic background was primarily white with possible Native American ancestry.
 The man had extensive dental work, including a porcelain crown and a gold filling.
 Forensic artists later produced a facial reconstruction based on the remains to assist with identification efforts.